feltcoop/felt.social/README.md

-and improve our communication — [Felt.social](https://felt.social) continues this mission by developing a sustainable business to foster communities that are effective, authentic, and humane.
+and improve our communication — [Felt.social](https://felt.social) continues this mission by developing a sustainable business to support communities that are effective, authentic, and humane.

 Our business is owned by a worker co-op and we're working to become